Codistances of 3-spherical buildings: Codistances

 \begin{Le} Let $R$ be a $J$-residue of ${\cal B}$ and $x$ be a chamber of $R$.
-Then the image of $f$ restricted to $R$ is $f(x)W_J$. \end{Le} \begin{Bw} It is obvious by the definition of $f$ that the image is contained in $f(x)W_J$.
+Then the image of $f$ restricted to $R$ is $f(x)W_J$. \end{Le} \begin{Bw} By the definition of $f$, the image is contained in $f(x)W_J$.
 Let $w$ be a word of $W_J$ written as a reduced word as $s_1s_2\ldots s_k$.
-Using the fact that for all $s\in J$ and all chamber $y\in R$, there exists at least one chamber $s$-adjacent to $y$ with $f$-value $f(y)s$, it is easy to prove (by induction on $k$) that there exists a chamber in $R$ with $f$-value $f(x)w$. \end{Bw}
+Using the fact that for all $s\in J$ and all chambers $y\in R$, there exists at least one chamber $s$-adjacent to $y$ with $f$-value $f(y)s$, it follows by induction on $k$ that there exists a chamber in $R$ with $f$-value $f(x)w$. \end{Bw}